antgustech/gradle-aws-plugin/README.md

 | proxyPort     | No            |            |  If on proxy specify port                                |
 | s3Overwrite   | no            |   false    |  Specify if you want to overwrite files if they exist    |
 | directory     | no            |   false    |  Specify if you want to upload an entire directory       |

-###Build
-If you want to build the plugin yourself the easiest way is to clone it and then run.